mckennapsean/dissertation/chapters/framework.md

 The second activity in the framework is the **ideate** activity, which has the motivation: *to generate good ideas for supporting the understand artifacts*.
+\al{last two words, not clear on this being a previous activity... is this really the best definition?}
+\al{unclear sentence? (prev or next? not sure, check)}
+The artifact
-The artifact of the ideate activity is a set of ideas that are most often externalized in a variety of forms, from sketches to wireframes to even low-fidelity prototypes.
+of the ideate activity is a set of ideas that are \al{"most" - cut}
+often externalized in a variety of forms, from sketches to wireframes to \al{"even" - cut} low-fidelity prototypes.
 It is important to note that the act of externalizing an idea onto some medium often results in the generation of additional ideas as they become more concrete [@Fallman2003a].